 “What are you doing, Baggs?
 You’re supposed to use a rubber glove,” Joyner said.

 “Nah, we’ll do this the old-fashioned way.”

 He used his left hand's fingers to separate Angel’s buttocks and moved the index finger towards his target.
-Angel’s panicked struggling occupied the attention of all five cops.
-They didn’t notice the door to the interview room open, but the voice that rang out was feminine, loud as a church bell, and sharp as the scream of a banshee.
+Angel’s panicked struggle occupied the attention of all five cops.
+They didn’t notice the door to the interview room open, but the voice that rang out was feminine, loud as a church bell, and sharp as a banshee scream.

 “Don’t you fucking touch her!”